ybyzek/theniledev-examples/README.md

 - [Data Plane with Pulumi](data-plane/pulumi/) | JS SDK | Synchronize your data plane and control plane
 - [Data Plane with Apache Flink and Kubernetes](data-plane/k8s/)  | JS SDK | Synchronize a control plane built with Nile with data plane that uses Apache Flink and Kubernetes
+- [Data Plane with Apache Flink and Kubernetes via Python](data-plane-python/k8s/)  | Python SDK | Synchronize a control plane built with Nile with data plane that uses Apache Flink and Kubernetes

 ## Authorization